siouan/frontend-gradle-plugin/README.md

 ## Tasks reference

 The plugin registers multiple tasks, that may have dependencies with each other, and also with:
-- Gradle lifecycle tasks defined in the [Gradle base plugin][gradle-base-plugin].
+- Gradle lifecycle tasks defined in the [Gradle Base plugin][gradle-base-plugin].
 - Tasks defined in the [Maven Publish plugin][maven-publish-plugin].

 ### Task tree